Coventry Energy Fund

 • a photo or screenshot of your online account with your utility provider (must show your account number, name and address).

-Digital evidence to be emailed to: CEF@actonenergy.org.uk
+• Digital evidence can be emailed to CEF@actonenergy.org.uk

-Paper evidence to be posted to: Act on Energy, Unit 2 Lauriston Business Park, Salford Priors, Warwickshire WR11 8SN.
+• Paper evidence to be posted to: Act on Energy, Unit 2 Lauriston Business Park, Salford Priors, Warwickshire WR11 8SN.

-2. Financial support toward Energy & Water Debts only – available subject to funding
+2. Financial support toward Energy & Water Debts

-1. Complete a separate paper application form for debt relief (to be provided by Act on Energy after this online self-certification application is submitted.)
+1. Complete a separate paper application form for debt relief (to be provided by Act on Energy after this online self-certification application is submitted).

-3. Assistance to repair, service and replace broken boilers and heating systems – available subject to funding
+3. Assistance to repair, service and replace broken boilers and heating systems

 This support is only offered to the following tenures of housing:

-1. Owner Occupiers:
+Owner Occupiers:

 • Must have owned the property for a minimum of 12 months.